HomeArticlesHow ToHow to Convert DD to DMS

 5. Combine the parts with the hemisphere letter.
 Format as degrees° minutes' seconds" hemisphere.

 6. Use the Coordinates Converter to skip manual calculation.
-The Coordinates Converter performs all of the above instantly and keeps the decimal and DMS fields in sync as you edit either one.
+The Coordinates Converter does all of the above instantly and keeps the decimal and DMS fields in sync as you edit either one.

 Common Mistakes to Avoid

-• Forgetting to convert the hemisphere sign correctly — a common error is applying N/S logic to a longitude value (which needs E/W) or vice versa.
+• Getting the hemisphere sign wrong.
+A common error is applying N/S logic to a longitude value, which needs E/W, or the reverse.

-• Rounding too early in the calculation — rounding the minutes value before calculating seconds compounds small errors; carry full precision through all three steps.
+• Rounding too early in the calculation.
+Rounding the minutes value before calculating seconds compounds small errors, so carry full precision through all three steps.

-• Confusing DMS notation with plain decimal minutes — some GPS devices display a hybrid "degrees and decimal minutes" format (e.g., 28° 36.834'), which is different from full DMS with separate seconds.
+• Confusing DMS notation with plain decimal minutes.
+Some GPS devices display a hybrid "degrees and decimal minutes" format (e.g., 28° 36.834'), and that's different from full DMS with separate seconds.

 Formula & Methodology